Today I’m sharing 9 easy ways you can live in the moment. First, ask yourself – what does your dream life look like?

 Setting S.M.A.R.T. (specific, measurable, action-oriented, realistic, and time-based) goals forces you to specify exactly what you want to achieve by a specific date.
 Goals also help increase motivation and effectiveness.
 For example, studies have shown that students who set goals achieve better academic results than those who don’t.

-You want to be intentional about how your day is set up.
+To live in the moment, you want to be intentional about how your day is set up.
 This means you’ll want to ensure that what you’re doing today is going to help you get closer to reaching your goals.

 When are to-do lists helpful?